 Credentials required are:

-- Formal Application: Submit the PLU Application for Admission or the Common Application online at www.plu.edu/admission-first-year/apply/ or www.commonapp.org.
-PLU online applications are free.
+- Formal Application: Submit the PLU Application for Admission or the Common Application online at www.plu.edu/apply or www.commonapp.org.
+Both options are free.

 - Transcripts: Official transcripts must be submitted for all high school and college coursework.
 Transcripts must be sent directly from the school to PLU.
 All accepted students must submit a final high school transcript that indicates satisfactory completion of high school and attainment of a diploma.
 The University accepts the General Equivalency Diploma (GED) for those students who may not have completed a traditional high school program.
 Transcripts become the property of PLU and may not be returned or forwarded.